If you’re looking to get certified as a Strength and Conditioning Coach, it’s more than likely you’ll come across SCC from ISSA during your research.

 If you’re unfamiliar with ISSA, check out our ISSA review, which outlines what their flagship CPT certification is like.

 It’s a broad certification that covers everything from biomechanics to nutrition.
+The course material split into 12 weeks… but you can go at your own pace.

 - 586-page textbook